 In 2021, the Belgian contribution to the green climate fund was 125 million euros.
 To achieve the sustainable development goal by 2030, this figure must be increase until 2020 and not decline thereafter.
-Between 2013 and 2017, the trend is undetermined.
+Between 2013 and 2021, the trend is favourable (assessment of April 2023).

 Contribution to international climate finance - Belgium